Aliases for SLC24A2 Gene

 This gene encodes a member of the calcium/cation antiporter superfamily of transport proteins.
 The encoded protein belongs to the SLC24 branch of exchangers, which can mediate the extrusion of one Ca2+ ion and one K+ ion in exchange for four Na+ ions.
 This family member is a retinal cone/brain exchanger that can mediate a light-induced decrease in free Ca2+ concentration.
 This protein may also play a neuroprotective role during ischemic brain injury.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2011]

 GeneCards Summary for SLC24A2 Gene

 SLC24A2 (Solute Carrier Family 24 Member 2) is a Protein Coding gene.
-Diseases associated with SLC24A2 include Brain Injury and Achromatopsia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Visual Cycle in Retinal Rods.
+Diseases associated with SLC24A2 include Brain Injury and Albinism, Oculocutaneous, Type V. Among its related pathways are Visual Cycle in Retinal Rods and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium channel activity.
 An important paralog of this gene is SLC24A1.